DAPS++: Rethinking Diffusion Inverse Problems with Decoupled Posterior Annealing: Experimental Details

 \subsection{Hyperparameter Choice}

 To evaluate the proposed method across general linear and nonlinear inverse problems, we maintain a unified hyperparameter setting to demonstrate robustness.
-Detailed configurations for all tasks—including Super-Resolution ($4\times$), Inpainting, Deblurring (Gaussian/Motion/Nonlinear), and High Dynamic Range (HDR)—are summarized in Tab.~\ref{tab:hyperparameters}, where we provide a direct comparison with the baseline DAPS~\cite{zhang2025improving}.
+Detailed configurations for all tasks, which include Super-Resolution ($4\times$), Inpainting, Deblurring (Gaussian/Motion/Nonlinear), and High Dynamic Range (HDR), are summarized in~\cref{tab:hyperparameters}, where we provide a direct comparison with the baseline DAPS~\cite{zhang2025improving}.

 \textbf{Efficiency and NFEs.} For the annealing sampling process, we strictly limit computation to a single-step solver per time step.
 Unlike methods that require multiple gradient steps or extensive MCMC transitions at each noise level, our approach achieves fast and robust reconstruction with minimal computational overhead.
-As shown in Tab.~\ref{tab:hyperparameters}, while the original DAPS requires a fixed budget of $100$ MCMC steps for all tasks, DAPS++ significantly reduces the inference cost without compromising quality.
+As shown in~\cref{tab:hyperparameters}, while the original DAPS requires a fixed budget of $100$ MCMC steps for all tasks, DAPS++ significantly reduces the inference cost without compromising quality.

-\textbf{Annealing Steps for Different Datasets.} As reported in Tab.~\ref{tab:imagenet} and Tab.~\ref{tab:ffhq}, we adjust the total number of annealing steps ($K$) based on the dataset complexity.
+\textbf{Annealing Steps for Different Datasets.} As reported in~\cref{tab:imagenet,tab:ffhq}, we adjust the total number of annealing steps ($K$) based on the dataset complexity.
 Specifically, we employ a higher number of steps for ImageNet compared to FFHQ.
 This increase is necessitated by the significantly higher semantic diversity and manifold complexity of ImageNet, which requires a finer discretization of the reverse trajectory to prevent the sampling path from diverging.
 Conversely, FFHQ, being a domain-specific face dataset with lower entropy, allows for faster convergence with fewer steps.

 \textbf{General Parameters and Decay Schedule.} The step size $\eta_0$ and noise level $\delta$ are tuned per task to balance data consistency and perceptual quality.
 For the step size $\eta_t$ at timestep $t$, we adopt a linear decay scheme defined as: